MicroEJ/docs/PlatformDeveloperGuide/vgCco.rst

 This C module also provides a set of header files (and their implementations) to manipulate some MicroUI concepts over the VGLite library: image management, path format, etc.: ``display_vglite.h`` and ``vglite_path.h``.

-This C module is available on the Developer Repository: XXXX_zzzz_link.
+This C module is available on the :ref:`developer_repository`: `com.microej.clibrary.llimpl#microui-vglite`_.

+.. _com.microej.clibrary.llimpl#microui-vglite: https://forge.microej.com/artifactory/microej-developer-repository-release/com/microej/clibrary/llimpl/microui-vglite

 Library: Vivante VGLite
 =======================